hmslima/sambahsacompletegrammar/sambahsa.md

 russophones, hispanophones, francophones, nipophones, sinophones, germanophones, italophones and many others who has a good knowledge of english, because of probably they live in a country where the english is taught in the schools.
+But I hope that these people translate this grammar to their respective languages.

-May seem that I contradict everything what was said in the previous sub-chapters and I am praising the english language, but it’s not the case, I am only being realist, I only recognize the advances of the current model as well as I pointed some of its deficiencies, I still
+Some may think that I contradict everything what was said in the previous sub-chapters and I am praising the english language, but it’s not the case, I am only being realist, I only recognize the advances of the current model as well as I pointed some of its deficiencies, I still